freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 Add else with comments:
 	display available bikes
 	ask for bike to rent
-	if input not a number
+	if input is not a number
 	send to main menu

 #### HINTS